-The good news (and yes there is some) is that there are a lot of other options for hand sanitizers still in stock that work just as well.
+The possibilities are truly endless.
 To help, I've rounded up a list of our favorite ones.
 Take a look below and happy hand-cleaning!

 Vegamour's hypoallergenic hand sanitizer contains 75% isopropyl alcohol to kill germs, plus organic aloe vera and marula oil to lock in moisture on your hands.
 With every purchase, 20% of the proceeds will got to Project Angel Food, an organization that prepares and distributes food to people affected by life-threatening illnesses in Los Angeles.

 Small enough to fit in your pocket, Touchland's Power Mist makes sure your hands are evenly sanitized.
 Ingredients include 67% ethyl alcohol, aloe vera, and essential oils.
 And the small container is good for 500-plus spritzes—you'll only need about two to three sprays each use.